 Have you created a goal based on what the world says will make you happy or what is the “norm” but not necessarily because you want to achieve it?
-A good example is going to university, I know myself that the only reason I applied for university after school was because all of my friends were applying and because the teachers at school were encouraging it, so it seemed like the “normal” thing to do.
-I decided last minute that it’s not what I want and I went into the world of work instead.
+A good example is going to university, I know that the only reason I applied for university after school was that all of my friends were applying and because the teachers at school were encouraging it, so it seemed like the “normal” thing to do.
+I decided last minute that it was not what I want and I went into the world of work instead.
 Have a think about your goal and ask yourself, do I actually want to achieve this or am I only doing it to make someone else happy?

 You don’t know how to achieve your goals

-The fourth reason why you might not be achieving your goals is because you’re telling yourself that you don’t know how to achieve your goal.
+The fourth reason why you might not be achieving your goals is that you’re telling yourself that you don’t know how to achieve your goal.
 Let’s be realistic here, even if you can’t see the exact step-by-step method on how to achieve your goal, you know what the first step or two is.
 You would Google it of course!
 There will be thousands of blogs online telling you how they achieved their (similar) goal, or you could purchase a book on the subject.
 You might not know how to go from where you are now to the end result, but that doesn’t mean you can’t make the first move.